ned14/outcome/doc/src/content/tutorial/advanced/interop/_index.md

 developer when `T|E` return type based code proliferates at scale, where dozens of libraries may be using completely incompatible `T|E` return types.

-Secondly we shall introduce the `ValueOrError` concept support in Outcome which implements a subset of the proposed [WG21 `ValueOrError` concept framework](https://wg21.link/P0786).
+Secondly we shall introduce the `ValueOrError` concept support in Outcome, which implements a subset of the proposed [WG21 `ValueOrError` concept framework](https://wg21.link/P0786).